LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 - Successfully addressing the needs of special pupil populations, including, but not limited to, English learners, pupils eligible to receive a free or reduced-priced meal, pupils in foster care, and individuals with exceptional needs

-How will the adoption and use of the evaluation rubric support the work of the CCEE?
+How will the adoption and use of the evaluation rubrics support the work of the CCEE?
+(Revised 08-Jan-2018)

 - To assist LEAs with the evaluation of strengths and weaknesses that require improvement

 - To assist county superintendents in identifying school districts and charter schools in need of technical assistance pursuant to EC sections 52071 and 47607.3